Some of the best Alaska travel trips come from those Alaska travelers who are actually doing the travel!

 Alaska Travel Tip #10: Pack a Day Bag

 This tip is right out of the active Alaskan’s playbook.
-A day pack is bit larger than your usual book bag, backpack or purse, but they aren’t huge.
-They have lots of pockets, pouches and room for all of your important items (camera, phone, money, hotel room key, travel book, etc.) as well as clothing layers, water bottles, snacks and more.
+A day pack is a bit larger than your usual book bag, backpack or purse, but they aren’t huge.
+They have many pockets, pouches and room for all of your essential items (camera, phone, money, hotel room key, travel book, etc.), clothing layers, water bottles, snacks and more.
 They are designed for comfort and convenience.
 They are perfect companions for almost all Alaska adventures – an afternoon wandering and shopping around town, a short hike or an entire day trip out of town.